Ingest API

 Related

-lynxdb ingestCLI command -- ingest from the command line withoutcurl- Compatibility endpoints -- Elasticsearch
+lynxdb ingestCLI command -- send raw lines to/api/v1/ingest/raw- Compatibility endpoints -- Elasticsearch

 _bulk, OTLP, and Splunk HEC - Ingest Data guide -- end-to-end ingestion walkthrough